 Ad Blocking Experiments

 The Labs department was asked to partner with the Ads team and find creative, effective solutions to our ad-blocking problem.
 We aren’t the first publisher to have a look at solving this problem.
-In recent times, publishers have created myriad solutions that aim to coerce or convince users into adding their websites into the whitelist of their ad-blockers, or disabling them altogether.
+In recent times, publishers have created myriad solutions that aim to coerce or convince users into adding their websites into the allowlist of their ad-blockers, or disabling them altogether.
 They have been humourous, blunt, subtle, and some have ended up drawing the ire of social media users.
 Here are few instances we found interesting, enjoyed, and/or had a measurable effect on the number of users ad-blocking.

 So what could we do that was different?
 Initially, the Labs and Ads teams sat together and had some brainstorming sessions in which we came up with a handful of ideas, and afterwards we elicited ideas from other members of staff.